 Moreover, implementing schema markup isn’t as daunting as it seems.
 With some practice, I’ve found that the structured data seamlessly fits into my workflow, enhancing the overall search optimization process.

-Why is choosing the right schema type important for AI processing?
+Why are the right schema types important for AI SEO?

-The post says it’s not as daunting as it seems.
-With practice, the structured data can fit into your workflow, enhancing the overall search optimization process.
+The author notes that implementing schema markup is not as daunting as it may seem.
+With practice, structured data can fit into a regular workflow and support the broader search optimization process.

 Leave a Reply